StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### External integration configuration

 To integrate with other external services, a separate instance of the [StackState Agent](about-stackstate-agent.md) should be deployed on a standalone VM.
-Other than [cluster checks](#enable-cluster-checks), it is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
+Other than [cluster checks](#enable-cluster-checks), it is not currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.

 ## Commands

 ### Agent and Cluster Agent pod status

-To check the status of the Kubernetes integration, check that the StackState Cluster Agent \(`cluster-agent`\) pod and all of the StackState Agent \(`cluster-agent-agent`\) pods have status `READY`.
+To check the status of the Kubernetes or OpenShift integration, check that the StackState Cluster Agent \(`cluster-agent`\) pod and all of the StackState Agent \(`cluster-agent-agent`\) pods have status `READY`.

 ```text
 ❯ kubectl get deployment,daemonset --namespace stackstate